How Classic Style Makes You Look Younger : Fashion Over 35

 My veins on my legs are also becoming more obvious with age.
 A longer hemline makes all the difference.
 For cold weather, my tall boots make it even better.
 I love the combination of boots with dresses and skirts.
 It is so cold weather friendly.
 When it’s proper cold, not just chilly, I layer leggings underneath.

 A fitted cardigan is always a good look.
-They look polished layered over tops and dresses and since we’re old they keep us warm.
+They look polished layered over tops and dresses and since we’re old, they keep us warm.
 Ha!
 But really, a fitted cardigan is a beautiful piece to own that looks beautiful on young and older women alike.
 But more importantly, cardigans cover elbows.
 Elbows, like knees, have a way of revealing how old we really are.
 They are like rings on a tree stump…if you can see them, you can count the years.

 Lastly, I did something recently that I should have known years ago.
 I assessed my best colors.
 This was a huge beauty craze in the 1980s and there is a lot of truth to it.
 Turns out, I was wearing a lot of the wrong colors.
 Since wearing the colors that look best on my skin tone, I look better!
 This rich almost royal navy blue color is one of my best.
 Your best colors make you look more vibrant and youthful.